Change Careers, Change the World: How a Chef Became a Sustainable Food Educator

 The “Masterchef syndrome,” as he calls it, or the expectation of a meteoric rise to fame after only a couple of years cooking, does not reflect the real world.
 “If you don’t love it, then it’s gonna be hard, so you’ve gotta love what you do.”

-A role in hospitality often becomes more complex and challenging as your career matures, rather than more straightforward and more comfortable.
+A role in hospitality often becomes more complex and challenging as your career matures and you move up the kitchen hierarchy , rather than more straightforward and more comfortable.
 That’s partly the reason why, after 10-15 years in the kitchen, talented chefs drop out of the industry or change tracks.

 Ben’s top qualities for aspiring chef to cultivate